LynnFleck/NYsee/README.md

 I can console.log it but can't figure out how to use it in the html

-need to add edit (and delete) for original author, comment for other users
+need to add edit (and delete) for original author, comment for other users change favicon screen name instead of email address error messages? show on screen not just in console add likes? bounce in the C and see?